 Summarising an annual safety report

 A safety report including a summary of side effect reports (SAE) shall be produced annually for clinical studies of medicines (“Development Safety Update Report, DSUR).
-The report shall be sent to the Medical Products Agency and to the Ethical Review Agency.
+The report shall be sent to the Medical Products Agency and to the Ethical Review Authority.

 Reporting that the study is completed

 No later than 90 days after a clinical medicine study has been completed (usually when the last patient has left the study), a common EU document (pdf, 26 kB), End of Trial Notification, shall be sent to the Medical Products Agency, and the study shall be reported as concluded in the same database as the one it was registered in, EudraCT.

 The study results shall be summarised in a report and be sent to the Medical Products Agency no later than 12 months after the conclusion of the medicine study.
 If children have taken part, the report must be sent within 6 months of the conclusion of the study.
 Guidelines are available on EMA’s website at “Structure and Content of Clinical Study Reports” (pdf, 370 kB).